 John and Alice Lavalle were divorced ca. 1908.
 Alice Lavalle continued to live at 353 Marlborough.
 She apparently inherited the house after her father’s death in 1927, and is shown as the owner on the 1928 Bromley map.
 She also maintained a home in Nahant.

-In about 1934, she was joined at 353 Marlborough by her son and daughter-in-law, John and Virginia (Wilson) Lavalle, and his four children from his first marriage, to Ellen Tufts: Alice, Mary, John, and Ellen.
-They previously had lived in Cambridge.
+In about 1934, she was joined at 353 Marlborough by her son and daughter-in-law, John and Virginia (Wilson) Lavalle.
+They had married in September of 1932 and previously had lived in Cambridge.
+His four children from his first marriage, to Ellen Tufts (who had died in January of 1932), lived with them: Alice Lavalle, Mary Dean Lavalle, John Edward Lavalle, and Ellen (Elaine) Lavalle.
 John Lavalle was a portrait and landscape artist.

 On May 7, 1935, 353 Marlborough was destroyed by fire.
 Alice Lavalle, her grand-daughter, Alice, and two servants were killed, and Mary Lavalle died of injuries soon thereafter.
 John Lavalle was in New York, where he was exhibiting his art, and Virginia Lavalle was in Cincinnati visiting family.

-John and Virginia Lavalle subsequently moved to 3 Gloucester.
+John and Virginia Lavalle subsequently moved to Cambridge and then to 3 Gloucester.

 353 Marlborough was demolished in 1935 and is shown as an empty lot on the 1938 Bromley map, owned by John W. Lavalle, Jr.